 Peter Williams’ Practical Compliance white paper describes a few real world situations organisations have encountered – or will soon encounter – in order to clarify some of the basic compliance data storage needs which must be addressed.
 It then summarises the identified “must haves” which can, for instance, be contained in a request for information (RFI) document.
 By this means it also demonstrates the need for a radically different approach to storage, archiving and information retrieval than is provided by most storage software at present.

-Peter Williams’ Practical Compliance white paper is available for free download (subject to terms).
+Peter Williams’ Practical Compliance white paper is available for free download from our research site (subject to terms).